iocage/iocage/doc/source/basic-use.rst

 Depending on the user's requirements, the :command:`create` subcommand can be adjusted to create either jail type.
-By default, :command:`iocage create` creates a **normal** jail, but invoking the **-b** option changes the creation to the basejail type.
-Iocage is able to create a jail with the latest release by adding *LATEST* to the create command.
+By default, :command:`iocage create` creates a **normal** jail, but invoking the **-b** option changes the creation to the basejail type. iocage is able to create a jail with the latest release by adding *LATEST* to the create command.